i5heu/ouroboros-kv/README.md

 # ouroboros-kv

+⚠️ Please note that this is still a prototype that has not yet been fully tested or optimized for production use or speed.
+There was no security audit performed.
+Version 2 will include these improvements. ⚠️

 A key-value (read hash-data) store implementation in Go that provides advanced data processing features including chunking, erasure coding, encryption, compression, and hierarchical parent-child relationships between keys.

 ## Features